Markhenn/LS-RB101/Lesson 6/twentyone/pedac_twentyone.md

       deck append [suit, value]
   return array

+# Deal Cards
+Each player receives two cards from the deck
+Player can see his cards
+Player can see one card from the dealer

+1 Method to deal a card to player or dealer
+1 method to display cards of player and one from dealer

+## Problem: Deal cards
+The two cards must be taken from the from the deck -> this means removed from the nested array
+input: deck (nested array with up to 52 arrays)
+output: 1 card (array)

+## Data Structure / Algorithm
+Shift the array and return the element

+## Problem: Display cards
+Display the cards that have been drawn so far for the player and the dealer
+input: nested array with cards for player and dealer
+output: display of cards

+# Data Structure / Algorithm
+PUTS player cards
+PUTS dealer card

 # Calculate Aces
 Calculating Aces.
 Remember that aces can be worth either 1 or 11, depending on the context.
 You should not ask the user what the value of the ace is; your program should be able to figure this out automatically.